 Recommendation 4: The workgroup recommends that the State Plan should identify specific workforce needs, including regional needs, and the specific academic programs that institutions could develop to support these workforce needs.
+This information should be updated annually on a specific date as an annual appendix to the State Plan.

-Recommendation 5: The workgroup recommends that MHEC should update the State Plan for commission approval by August 2024.
-The workgroup recommends that MHEC utilize representatives from all segments of higher education, students, and members of the public in developing the 2024 State Plan.
+Recommendation 5: The workgroup recommends that MHEC should update the State Plan for MHEC's commission members' approval by January 1, 2025.
+The workgroup recommends that MHEC provide opportunities for input from all segments of higher education, students, major industry partners, and members of the public in developing the 2024 State Plan.

-Recommendation 6: The workgroup recommends that the next State Plan should require review and comment by the Legislative Policy Committee prior to the adoption of the State Plan by the commission.
+Recommendation 6: The workgroup recommends that the next State Plan should require review and comment by the Legislative Policy Committee prior to the adoption of the State Plan by the commission members.

-Additionally, the workgroup learned that because there is not a well-established relationship between MHEC, the Maryland Department of Labor (MDL), and Commerce, MHEC mostly goes it alone in figuring out the appropriate mechanisms and data regarding State workforce needs for the State Plan and in the program approval process.
-Due to this lack of coordination, all three State agencies use different standards to define different areas of workforce need.
+Additionally, the workgroup learned that because there is not a well-established relationship or coordinated effort to determine workforce need between MHEC, the Maryland Department of Labor (MDL), and Commerce, MHEC mostly goes it alone in figuring out the appropriate mechanisms and data regarding State workforce needs for the State Plan and in the program approval process.
+In fact, MHEC relies heavily on MDL data without MDL's input or insight.
+And campuses often rely on narrowly identified areas of industry.
+Due to this lack of coordination, all State agencies do not have a unified definition of statewide or regional of workforce need and subsequent academic programs.
 Overall, the State should be utilizing the resources of current State agencies devoted to identifying workforce needs.
-MDL and

-Commerce should also be working with other agencies that have particular expertise in emerging fields to have the most accurate analysis of State and regional workforce needs.
+MDL and Commerce should also be working with other agencies that have particular expertise in emerging fields to have the most accurate analysis of State and regional workforce needs.

-Recommendation 7: The workgroup recommends that MHEC, MDL, and Commerce should each have a specific position identification number dedicated to defining and identifying State and regional workforce needs.
+Recommendation 7: The workgroup recommends that MHEC, MDL, and Commerce should each have specific positions dedicated to defining and identifying State and regional workforce needs.
+Additionally, MHEC should consider working with Maryland